 Like other entrepreneurial programs, Blue Morning measures its success against standard metrics including follow-on funding, revenue generated, and jobs created.
-We also track social and environmental impact metrics respective to each company.
-Below, we provide examples for each impact focus area.
+Additionally, we track social and environmental impact metrics relevant to each of our companies.
+Below, we provide examples of our focus areas and example metrics.

 Food and agriculture